-Temporary registration is permitted in certain cases, namely for Mozambican ship-owners who have bareboat charter in a foreign vessel for the carrying out of cabotage activities.
+Temporary registration is permitted in certain cases, namely for Mozambican ship-owners who have a bareboat charter in a foreign vessel for the carrying out of cabotage activities.

-According to Decree No 35/2016 of 31 August 2016, which authorises the special registration of foreign vessels to engage in maritime cabotage operations, a Mozambican company (ie, a company incorporated and organised under the laws of Mozambique and owned at least 35% by Mozambican citizens or Mozambican companies majority owned by Mozambicans) is entitled to bareboat charter-in a foreign vessel and employ her in the carrying out of cabotage operations in Mozambique; while operating in Mozambique, the vessel (under bareboat charter) is required to secure and fly exclusively the Mozambican flag (the original flag must be suspended).
-While under bareboat charter, the ownership of the vessel will not be changed/impaired; ie, for the relevant legal purposes, her foreign owners will remain holding full legal title over the same.
+According to Decree No 35/2016 of 31 August 2016, which authorises the special registration of foreign vessels to engage in maritime cabotage operations, a Mozambican company (ie, a company incorporated and organised under the laws of Mozambique and at least 35% owned by Mozambican citizens or Mozambican companies majority owned by Mozambicans) is entitled to a bareboat charter in a foreign vessel and to employ her in the carrying out of cabotage operations in Mozambique.
+While operating in Mozambique, the vessel (under a bareboat charter) is required to secure and exclusively fly the Mozambican flag (the original flag must be suspended).
+While under a bareboat charter, the ownership of the vessel will not be changed/ impaired - ie, for the relevant legal purposes, her foreign owners will remain holding full legal title thereover.